rsyncOSX/RsyncUIdocs/content/post/Important.md

 Default parameters set by RsyncUI to `rsync` can be disabled task by task.
 If you decide to disable a default parameter be,  sure you understand what the result is.
 A disabled parameter can be enabled again.

+## Aborting task

+Please be aware it is an external task or process which actually executes the command line tool `rsync`.
+RsyncUI is monitoring the external task for counting progress and termination.
+The user can abort a tasks at any time.
+Please let the abort to finish and cleanup properly before starting a new task.
+It might take a few seconds.
+If not the apps might become unresponsive.

+One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.

 ## RsyncUI as your main tool for backup

 RsyncUI is not developed to be an easy to use synchronize and backup tool.
 The main purpose is to assist and ease the use of `rsync` to synchronize files on your Mac to remote FreeBSD and Linux servers or to a local attached disk.
 And of course restore files if required.